SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

     - User input required
   * - 61
     - Params.autoSetCartographyBoudariesPerLag
     - During step 4, our pipeline generates figures related to node cartography.
-Use this setting to choose whether to fir separate boundaries per lag value.
+Use this setting to choose whether there are separate boundaries per STTC lag value.
   * - 62
     - Params.cartographyLagVal
-    - If ``Params.autoSetCartographyBoudariesPerLag = 0``, specifiy lag values (in ms) that you want to use to calculate PC-Z distribution.
+    - If ``Params.autoSetCartographyBoudariesPerLag = 0``, specifiy lag values (in ms) that you want to use to calculate the hub boundaries (based on the PC-Z distribution).
   * - 63
     - Params.autoSetCartographyBoundaries
-    - This setting specifies whether the pipeline should automatically determine the boundaries for hubs or use custom ones during the node
+    - This setting specifies whether the pipeline should automatically determine the boundaries for hubs or use custom ones for the node cartography.

 Statistics and machine learning settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^